Environmentally Friendly Transportation Options

 Using Existing Vehicles More Efficiently

 Allowing more time to reach a destination means lessening the risk of driving aggressively.
-Accelerating hard exceeding the speed limit increases fuel consumption and the quantity of greenhouse gases a vehicle emits by between 10% and 40%.
+Accelerating hard exceeding the speed limit increases fuel consumption.
+The quantity of greenhouse gases a vehicle emits by between 10% and 40%.

-Speed limits are not just about safety, they are also about the economy which in turns make them more ecofriendly.
-Most modern vehicles are optimized to be as efficient as possible when traveling at close to the legal limit on a highway.
+Speed limits are not just about safety.
+They are also about the economy which in turns make them more ecofriendly.
+Most modern vehicles are optimized to be as efficient as possible.
+This is when traveling at close to the legal limit on a highway.
 The more time spent with a vehicle in the sweet spot of its fuel economy, the less gas used and the less damage done to the environment.